txwizard/zlib_x64_and_ARM/README.md

    with the platform on which it runs.
 All Applications display this information as part of their output.

+As a convenience, the Visual C runtime libraries for all four supported platforms are organized by platform under directory `vcruntime140`, and the project build script installs the correct CRT library into the output directory.
+Two additional targets are configured to follow that; their goal is to maintain the directories of reference libraries required by the __libxml2__ project, published at <https://github.com/txwizard/libxml2_x64_and_ARM>, and the reference libraries used at the TXWizard shop for native code development.

+Rather than using a __Post-Build__ step, these file copying operations use a `Copy` task in an `AfterBuild` target.
+This choice arose from research that led to the development of another custom target, `BeforeBuildGenerateSources`, that lists the resolved values of the major MSBuild macros.
+Its aoutput appears very close to the top of the build log, and the need for it arose from some early trouble shooting on the __zlib__ project, of which this project is one of the three dependencies that had to be found and built first.
+Since it earned its keep on that project, all four of these projects, in addition to two unrelated projects developed at the same time, incorporate this target.

+Though neither target is visible in the Visual Studio property pages, the VS property page editor preserves them when you edit the project properties in the IDE, though they won't retain the beautified form that you see here, since it removes all unnecessary white space.

 ## Getting the CRT Libraries: The Gory Details

 To use these libraries on any supported platform, you must acquire and install